2015–16 Georgian Cup

-The 2015–16 Georgian Cup (also known as the David Kipiani Cup) was the nighteen season overall and the twenty-six since independence of the Georgian annual football tournament.
+The 2015–16 Georgian Cup (also known as the David Kipiani Cup) was the seventy-third season overall and the twenty-sixth since independence of the Georgian annual football tournament.
 The competition began on 17 August 2015 and finished on 18 May 2016.

 The defending champions are Dinamo Tbilisi, after winning their twelfth Georgian Cup last season.
 The winner of the competition qualified for the first qualifying round of the 2016–17 UEFA Europa League.

 First round

 The first legs were held on 17 and 18 August, with the return matches held 25 and 26 August.